-Figure 2-1 depicts a system overview with peripherals of the OBC-STM and TCM-STM.
-The figure shows what parts are general for OBC-STM and TCM-STM (green), TCM-STM-specific (blue) and what parts are not yet implemented (white) since the products are still under development.
+Figure 2-1 depicts a System-on-Chip (SoC) overview including the related peripherals of the OBC-STM and TCM-STM products.
+The figure shows what parts are for which products and what parts are not yet implemented since the products are still under development.